agsb/milliForth-6502/README.md

 include some debug code and flag

+_11/06/2024 return and change model for 'minimal indirect thread code' with lots of
+            debugging code to find errors.
+Renaming main file for it

 _01/05/2024 I'm on vacancy to reflesh some ideas

 _30/01/2024_ doing debugs for DTC inner